 2. Because of the magnitude of the possible penalties for non-compliance and the frequency of cybercrime data breaches that have been occurring worldwide it is imperative that compliance with EU GDPR should be given high priority.
 It clearly must be high on an organization's board of directors' priorities.
-The responsibility should now be prudently and effectively assigned to the risk management board members.
+The responsibility should by now be prudently and effectively assigned to the risk management board members.

-compliance laws will also apply to them if they are dealing with the data of EU members.
+4. The EU GDPR extends the scope of the EU data protection law to all foreign companies processing data of EU residents.
+Non compliance laws will also applies to them if they are dealing with the data of EU members.
 Trading partners will need to be made aware of this responsibility.

 5. The regulation provides for the harmonization of data protecting legislation throughout the EU which makes it simpler for non-European companies to comply with the regulation as they do not have to deal varying laws or regulations in different countries.

-6. The implementation of the regulation will not only provide the opportunity for an organization to review its products, policies and procedures, but also to review its overall information technology governance because a breach could easily be the source of a non-compliance issue.
+6. The implementation of the regulation did not only provide the opportunity for an organization to review its products, policies and procedures, but also to review its overall information technology governance because a breach could easily be the source of a non-compliance issue.